 Noroviruses are very contagious and can spread quickly in places where people are in close contact, like schools, day care centers and cruise ships.
-A person can catch a norovirus by touching a surface or object that has been contaminated and putting his hand in his mouth.
-Or she may eat food or drink a beverage contaminated by norovirus – either transferred during prep or via a shared glass or utensil.
+People can catch a norovirus by touching a surface or object that has been contaminated and putting their hand in their mouth.
+Or they may eat food or drink a beverage contaminated by norovirus – either transferred during prep or via a shared glass or utensil.

 Norovirus in children is extremely common because kids spend so much time in close quarters at school.
 Young children and babies are especially susceptible, as they tend to put their hands, toys and other objects in their mouths.

 Can I prevent my child from catching a norovirus or spreading one to others?

 If there's a norovirus outbreak, it's impossible to completely prevent your child from getting it.
-However, you can take simple steps to decrease risk of infection.
+However, you can take simple steps to decrease the risk of infection.

 - Keep hands out of mouths.
 Discourage your child from nail biting, pen chewing or anything else that involves putting their hands or objects in their mouth.

 - Disinfect.
 Clean doorknobs, toilets, sinks and other frequently touched surfaces in your home.
 Chlorine bleach solutions and wipes are effective at killing norovirus.
 Wash contaminated clothing, bedding and stuffed toys.
 This can help lower the chance of a virus spreading among siblings.

 - Be safe during food prep.
 Wash and cook food thoroughly, and don't prepare food if you're sick.